sequenceGeek/cgNexus/README.md

  * Easily loads and saves pre-defined tab spaced column files
  * Automatically casts values (from flat file) to python types on load
  * Automatically assigns attribute names to file columns for use in script (think 'geneName' instead of column[5])
- * Eases execution of line-independent parallel processes (split file --> compute --> stitch file back together)
+ * Eases execution of MapReducing files (split file --> compute --> stitch file back together)
  * Does more (e.g., eases the creation of attribute mappings based on file columns)

 **Advantages**